 The DASH diet researchers were desirous to prove salt raises blood pressure.
 They neglected to consider one simple challenge with research, namely bias.
 They had let their bias blind them to the real cause of high blood pressure but the study proved it anyway.

-There is considerable evidence that suggests that salt is not guilty of causing heart disease.
+There is considerable evidence that suggesting salt, especially unprocessed or raw salt is not guilty of causing heart disease.
 If it is, it would have to be due to processed table salt.
 Even so, there is little evidence.